kperrine/minutesynth/docs/reference.md

 `Conv({ b, g=1, n=true, r$ })`

-Convolver sets up a convolution using a kernel set up in a BufferNode object. `b: M$.reverb(...)` can be used for a simple reverb effect.
+Convolver sets up a convolution using a kernel set up in a BufferNode object. `b: m$.reverb(...)` can be used for a simple reverb effect.
 See [WebAudio docs](https://developer.mozilla.org/en-US/docs/Web/API/ConvolverNode) for more information.

 Params: `b:` BufferNode (non-patchable object), `g:` gain, `n:` normalize (true by defualt, non-patchable value), `r$:` input